 When to deposit.
 Although Form 940 covers a calendar year, you may have to make deposits of the tax before filing the return.
-Generally, deposit FUTA tax quarterly but only when your liability exceeds \$100.
+Generally, deposit FUTA tax quarterly if your FUTA tax exceeds \$100.
 Determine your FUTA tax for each of the first three quarters by multiplying by .008 that part of the first \$7,000 of each employee's annual wages you paid during the quarter.
-If any part of the amounts paid are exempt from state unemployment tax, you may be required to deposit an amount greater than that determined using the .008 rate.
-For example, in certain states, wages paid to corporate officers, certain payments of sick pay by unions, and certain fringe benefits, are exempt from state unemployment tax.
+If any part of the amounts paid is exempt from state unemployment tax, you may be required to deposit an amount greater than that determined using the .008 rate.
+For example, in certain states, wages paid to corporate officers, certain payments of sick pay by unions, and certain fringe benefits are exempt from state unemployment tax.

-If your FUTA tax liability for any of the first three quarters of 1998 (plus any undeposited amount of \$100 or less from any earlier quarter) is over \$100, deposit it by the last day of the month after the end of the quarter.
+If your FUTA tax for any of the first three quarters of 1999 (plus any undeposited amount of \$100 or less from any earlier quarter) is over \$100, deposit it by the last day of the month after the end of the quarter.
 If it is \$100 or less, carry it to the next quarter; a deposit is not required.
-If your liability for the fourth quarter (plus any undeposited amount from any earlier quarter) is over \$100, deposit the entire amount by February 1, 1999.
-If it is \$100 or less, you can either make a deposit or pay it with your Form 940 by February 1.
-(If you deposit it by February 1, you may file Form 940 by February 10, 1999.)
+If your FUTA tax for the fourth quarter (plus any undeposited amount from any earlier quarter) is over \$100, deposit the entire amount by January 31, 2000.
+If it is \$100 or less, you can either make a deposit or pay it with your Form 940 by January 31.
+(If you deposit it by January 31, you may file Form 940 by February 10, 2000.)